Metadata Standards

 Here's how each of these properties work:

-The maximum file size for media supported is 100MB, but we recommend keeping it under 100MB for faster load times.
+If you host your media off of OpenSea, the maximum file size for media supported is 100MB.
+However we recommend keeping it under 100MB for faster load times.

 Attributes